bot-app/trading/docs/advanced-setup.md

 This needs the `cysystemd` python package installed as dependency (`pip install cysystemd`), which is not available on Windows.
 Hence, the whole journald logging functionality is not available for a bot running on Windows.

-To send Freqtrade log messages to `journald` system service use the `--logfile` command line option with the value in the following format:
+To send Trading log messages to `journald` system service use the `--logfile` command line option with the value in the following format:

 * `--logfile journald` -- send log messages to `journald`.

 Log messages are send to `journald` with the `user` facility.
 So you can see them with the following commands:

-* `journalctl -f` -- shows Freqtrade log messages sent to `journald` along with other log messages fetched by `journald`.
+* `journalctl -f` -- shows Trading log messages sent to `journald` along with other log messages fetched by `journald`.
 * `journalctl -f -u trading.service` -- this command can be used when the bot is run as a `systemd` service.

 There are many other options in the `journalctl` utility to filter the messages, see manual pages for this utility.